0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/code_organization.md

 ```
 In the above example we import `std::math::u64` module from the [standard library](../stdlib/main.md).
 We then execute a program which pushes two 64-bit integers on the the stack, and then invokes a 64-bit addition procedure from the imported module.

-The set of modules which can be imported by a program can be specified via Module Provider when instantiating [Miden Assembler](https://crates.io/crates/miden-assembly) used to compile the program.
+The set of modules which can be imported by a program can be specified via Module Provider when instantiating the [Miden Assembler](https://crates.io/crates/miden-assembly) used to compile the program.

 ### Comments
 Miden assembly allows annotating code with simple comments.
 There are two types of comments: single-line comment which starts with a `#` (pound) character, and documentation comments which start with `#!` characters.
 For example: